When should I take my Advanced Open Water course?

 Am I ready to take my Advanced Open Water Course?

-Yes Yes and Yes, once you have your basic Open Water Certification you are ready.
+Yes, once you have your basic Open Water Certification you are ready.

 “Advanced courses of study or qualifications are intended for people who are already skilled or who have a good knowledge of a subject:”

 After passing your Open Water Certification you should certainly meet this criteria!

 But are you asking yourself the right question?